Neilus03/ft_printf/README.md

 - `%%`: Prints a percent sign.

 The function doesn't implement the buffer management of the original `printf`, and it will be compared against the original `printf` for correctness.

+## Requirements:
+- Don’t implement the buffer management of the original printf().
+- Your function has to handle the following conversions: cspdiuxX%
+- Your function will be compared against the original printf().
+- You must use the command ar to create your library.
+Using the libtool command is forbidden.
+- Your libftprintf.a has to be created at the root of your repository

 ## Installation and Usage